Turn Your Old iPad or Tablet Into a Dedicated Music Player

 Streaming Services on Old Tablets

-iOS heads-up: Mark checked the App Store requirements for the major streaming services, and several have moved past what old iPads can run.
+iOS heads-up: Mark checked the App Store requirements for the major music apps, and several have moved past what old iPads can run.
 Here’s the current picture:

 If your iPad is too old for Spotify or others: Try the web version in the browser.
 Most streaming services work in Safari or Chrome. open.spotify.com and music.youtube.com are your best bets, though older Safari versions may have limited support.